- Our Work

 What would inspire someone to give to TWF?
 It is a very real possibility that the lakes we all love and enjoy, in one form or another, could become unusable.
 Without community support and involvement, TWF would not be around to continue to fix issues that impact our watershed.
 Donating to TWF monetarily or by volunteering time, is one direct way for each and every one of us to be able to contribute to preserving a key natural resource in our community.

-Career or former career/position: Attorney with the Law Office of Natalie M. Fierek, LLC, with practice focused on worker’s compensation and social security law.
+Career: Attorney with the Law Office of Natalie M. Fierek, LLC, with practice focused on worker’s compensation and social security law.

 I love the lakes.
 I love to swim, boat, just look at the water.
 My grandparents loved the lakes.
 My parents love the lakes.
 My kids love the lakes.
-TWF is determined to protect and improve the water quaility in our lakes and streams.
+TWF is determined to protect and improve the water quality in our lakes and streams.
 Supporting TWF helps to ensure that my community, my family, my friends and future generations will be able to continue to benefit from and enjoy this wonderful resource.